TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 > [!NOTE]
 > The table presents an overview only.
 Additional rules exist.
 For example, *FreeNet* is available in *Germany* only. *PMR* is available in the *EU*. *FRS*, *GMRS*, and *MURS* are available in the *US*. *GMRS* requires an (easy to obtain) license.
 For *MURS*, additional regulations apply.

+> [!CAUTION]
-These frequencies are *not usable* for *DIY projects* as they are highly regulated, require *certified devices* and prohibt the transmission of radio data other than voice.
+> These frequencies are *not usable* for *DIY projects* as they are *highly regulated*, require *certified devices* and prohibt the transmission of radio data other than voice.

+### Amateur Radio (HAM)
+Licensed *radio amateurs* are private persons that went through classes, took a test and received a certification ensuring they technically know precisely how radios work and how to not interfere with other radio services.

+Radio amateurs can use a large number of additional frequency bands, and emit radio power up to many kilowatts, but solely for *experimental purposes* related to *radio communications*.

+This includes *DIY* projects, however strictly related to *radio amateur purposes*.
+A *licensed radio amateur* cannot for example use his or her special privileges to transmit personal weather station data on a privileged frequency - except if this weather data is used in close relation to experiments testing radio emissions under different weather conditions.

 > Tags: Frequency, Garage Door Opener,  Band Plan, WiFi, FreeNet, LPD, PMR, FRS, GMRS, MURS